han-yaeger/yaeger-tutorial/docs/tilemaps.md

 3. coral3.png: ![Coral1](images/game/coral3.png)
 4. coral4.png: ![Coral1](images/game/coral4.png)

-We could just create new instances of `SpriteEntity` for each of the four Coral images and then use `addEntity(YaegerEntity)` to add them to the Game Level.
+We could just create new instances of `SpriteEntity` for each of the four coral images and then use `addEntity(YaegerEntity)` to add them to the `GameLevel`.
-This would work, but it will be hard to add them in a nice pattern to the Scene.
+This would work, but it will be hard to add them in a nice pattern to the scene.

-To facilitate this, Yaeger supplies a `TileMap`, with which you can create a two-dimensional map of Entities that are placed on the Scene.
-Yaeger will calculate the location, width and height of each Entity and instantiate them.
+To facilitate this, Yaeger supplies a `TileMap`, with which you can create a two-dimensional map of entities that are placed on the scene.
+Yaeger will calculate the location, width and height of each entity and instantiate them.
-You will still have to create a Class, with the correct constructor, but the rest will be handled by Yaeger.
+You will still have to create a class, with the correct constructor, but the rest will be handled by Yaeger.

 ## Create Coral Entities

-Since we need four different Coral entities, the approach would be to create four Classes, which all extend `SpriteEntity`, but since their behaviour is identical, there is a better approach.
+Since we need four different coral entities, the approach would be to create four classes, which all extend `SpriteEntity`, but since their behaviour is identical, there is a better way.

-We'll dive into that later on, for now
+We'll dive into that later on, for now:

 ![Edit](images/edit.png) Create a class `Coral` that extends `SpriteEntity` to the package `com.github.hanyaeger.tutorial.entities.map`.